The Complexity of Transitively Orienting Temporal Graphs: Introduction

-Our main result is that, given a temporal graph $\TG=(G,\lambda)$, we can decide in polynomial time whether $\TG$ can be transitively orientable, and at the same time we can output a temporal transitive orientation if it exists.
-Our algorithm, whose proof of correctness is technically quite involved, is conceptually simple and easy to implement.
-It is heavily based on the notion of \emph{forcing} an orientation\footnote{That is, orienting an edge from $u$ to $v$ \emph{forces} us to orient another edge from $a$ to $b$.}, thus extending the classical polynomial-time algorithm for computing a transitive orientation in static graphs described by Golumbic~\cite{Golumbic04}.
-However, in contrast to the case of static graphs, it turns out that, in temporal graphs, we cannot use simple orientation forcings to eliminate the condition that a \emph{triangle} cannot be oriented cyclically.
-To resolve this issue, we prove that the recognition problem of temporally transitive graphs is equivalent to deciding the Boolean satisfiability of a mixed formula $\phi_{3NAE} \wedge \phi_{2SAT}$.
+Our main result is that, given a temporal graph $\TG=(G,\lambda)$, we can decide in polynomial time whether $\TG$ is transitively orientable, and at the same time we can output a temporal transitive orientation if it exists.
+Although the analysis and correctness proof of our algorithm is technically quite involved, our algorithm is simple and easy to implement, as it is based on the notion of \emph{forcing} an orientation.\footnote{That is, orienting an edge from $u$ to $v$ \emph{forces} us to orient another edge from $a$ to $b$.} Our algorithm extends and generalizes the classical polynomial-time algorithm for computing a transitive orientation in static graphs described by Golumbic~\cite{Golumbic04}.
+The main technical difficulty in extending the algorithm from the static to the temporal setting is that, in temporal graphs we cannot simply use orientation forcings to eliminate the condition that a \emph{triangle} is not allowed to be cyclically oriented.
+To resolve this issue, we first express the recognition problem of temporally transitively orientable graphs as a Boolean satisfiability problem of a \emph{mixed} Boolean formula $\phi_{\text{3NAE}} \wedge \phi_{\text{2SAT}}$.
 Here $\phi _{\text{3NAE}}$ is a \textsc{3NAE} formula, i.e.,~the disjunction of clauses with three literals each, where every clause $\nae(\ell _{1}, \ell _{2}, \ell _{3})$ is satisfied if and only if at least one of the literals $\{\ell_{1},\ell _{2},\ell _{3}\}$ is equal to 1 and at least one of them is equal to 0.
 Note that every clause $\nae(\ell _{1}, \ell _{2}, \ell _{3})$ corresponds to the condition that a specific triangle in the temporal graph cannot be cyclically oriented.
 Furthermore $\phi _{\text{2SAT}}$ is a 2SAT formula, i.e.,~the disjunction of 2CNF clauses with two literals each, where every clause $(\ell _{1}\vee \ell _{2})$ is satisfied if and only if at least one of the literals $\{\ell _{1},\ell _{2}\}$ is equal to 1.
 However, although deciding whether $\phi _{\text{2SAT}}$ is satisfiable can be done in linear time with respect to the size of the formula~\cite{aspvall1979linear}, the problem Not-All-Equal-3-SAT is NP-complete~\cite{Schaefer78}.